Be climate wise when designing and maintaining your landscape.

 To help consumers to choose plants suitable for their climates, horticultural plants are classified by Hardiness Zones.
 Between 1990 and 2006, Louisville's climate warmed so much that it shifted from Zone 6 to Zone 7.
 Be sure to choose plants labeled for Hardiness Zone 7.

 Landscape for Biodiversity

 Landscaping with native species means less work for you.
 They are better adapted to our local climate -- including our wet springs and dry summers -- better than many "exotic" species.
-LCAN member Dropseed Nursery offers native tree, shrubs and more.
+Network members Dropseed Nursery and Idlewild sell healthy native species.
 Providing a variety of niches for different species, especially pollinators, will improve the overall health of your landscape.
 Learn more here.

 Landscape for Energy Efficiency

 The type and height of trees you choose can cut your heating and cooling costs.
 Plant evergreen shrubs near the foundation to block wind.
 Plant deciduous trees on the south and west sides to block the hot summer sun; in autumn, their leaves will fall, letting in sunshine in winter.
 Note: If your roof design and solar orientation are suitable for solar panels, be sure to consider trees' ultimate height, so you don't lose your solar options.

 Grow More, Mow Less

 Gasoline-powered lawn mowers emit significantly more air pollution—including greenhouse gases—than several automobiles!
 Consider turning as much of your lawn into gardens and landscaping beds as is practical for you.
 The Metro Air Pollution Control District (APCD) offers helpful information.

 Lawn Care for Cleaner Air

 Louisvillians who maintain landscaping with gasoline-powered equipment, may trade it for electric models and receive cash rebates from the Metro Air Pollution Control District (APCD).
 Residential and commercial equipment are eligible, so pass along the word if you've hired out that task.
 Electric equipment is healthier for whomever uses it as well as the climate.